chaaz/versio/docs/contributing.md

 ## Running

-The `versio` app is very simple with minimal dependencies; you can run it locally as described in the [usage doc](./usage.md).
+The `versio` app is very simple with minimal runtime dependencies; you can run it locally as described in the [usage doc](./usage.md).

 ## Dev Guidelines